tdviet/fedcloudclient-old/README.rst

 - Get a new access token from Check-in according to instructions from FedCloud `Check-in client <https://aai.egi.eu/fedcloud/>`_.

-- Check the validity of the access token using *fedcloud* command:
+- Check the expiration time of the access token using *fedcloud* command:

 ::